 Fractures of the distal radius (commonly known as wrist fractures) are the most common fractures of the upper extremity.
 These fractures frequently result from a high-impact incident, such as a sports injury or a fall from a height, and are often broken into a number of fragments.
 In addition, the joint surface of the wrist is frequently disrupted, creating the potential for the long-term development of pain, stiffness and arthritis.

-Scott W. Wolfe, MD, who is now Clinical Director of Orthopaedic Surgery at the Hospital for Special Surgery (HSS), pioneered an arthroscopic technique for treatment of distal radius fractures with colleagues while at Yale University.
+Scott W. Wolfe, MD, Chief Emeritus, Hand and Upper Extremity Service at HSS, pioneered an arthroscopic technique for treatment of distal radius fractures with colleagues while at Yale University.
 "This surgery actually combines arthroscopy with percutaneous fixation, to yield strong fixation with minimal additional trauma to the injured soft tissues around the fracture," he explains.
 Treatment begins with external fixation of the bone, using threaded pins and a frame.
-The orthopaedic surgeon then uses the arthroscope and small instruments to realign the joint fragments and removes any small fragments of bone that may have broken loose.
+The orthopedic surgeon then uses the arthroscope and small instruments to realign the joint fragments and removes any small fragments of bone that may have broken loose.
 Bone grafts (or more recently, bone graft substitutes) may be used to fill any structural defects resulting from the break.
 Using a percutaneous technique, pins, wires or screws are inserted to hold the bone fragments in place during healing-a period of approximately six weeks.

 Dr. Wolfe and his colleagues evaluated seven patients who were treated with this technique at a period ranging from between 12 and 45 months following surgery (average follow-up was 27 months).
 Their published findings showed that all seven patients were free of pain and had returned to work.
 On average these individuals recovered 92% of their range of motion and 98% of their maximal grip strength in the affected wrist, when compared with the uninjured wrist.
 Complications were minimal.